 Top 7 Food Photography Tips That Make Your Photography Perfect

-If you want to present your photograph in a professional manner, you must use a raw format rather than a jpeg.
-You can quickly change image brightness, contrast, and colour balance in raw photographs, and you can edit your image according to your preferences.
+If you want to present your photograph professionally, you must use a raw format rather than a JPEG.
+You can quickly change image brightness, contrast, and color balance in raw photographs, and you can edit your image according to your preferences.

-- Do not use overhead lights or inbuilt camera flash for taking food pictures that flashlight make your image flat then they will not look attractive or dramatic look.
+Do not use overhead lights or an inbuilt camera flash for taking food pictures that flashlights make your image flat then they will not look attractive or dramatic look.

-- Don’t feel restricted to taking photos in your kitchen.
-Maybe the light is best in your bedroom in the morning, & in your living room in the midday. according to us, you must choose artificial light like Harison studio light setup or another studio setup for taking the best food photography images.
+Don’t feel restricted from taking photos in your kitchen.
+Maybe the light is best in your bedroom in the morning, & in your living room at midday.
+According to us, you must choose artificial light like the Harison Studio Light setup or another studio setup for taking the best food photography images.

-- In food photography, it’s mandatory to know which food looks more attractive in which angle it depends on food for example if your food is flat like a pizza so it looks more attractive in top shorts. and if you are shooting a burger then that will not look visible in top short so it is mandatory to understand to know how your food will look more visible just you have to identify then that picture looks like a professional.
+In food photography, it’s mandatory to know which food looks more attractive at which angle it depends on the food, for example if your food is flat like a pizza, so it looks more attractive in top shorts.
+And if you are shooting a burger, then that will not look visible in top short, so it is mandatory to understand knowing how your food will look more visible just you have to identify than that picture looks like a professional.

-- If that napkin, spoon, or busy background setting does not add to the photo, it detracts from the photo your food setting should be in a unique style.
+If that napkin, spoon, or busy background setting does not add to the photo, it detracts from the photo, your food setting should be uniquely.
 Focus on what is most important, but don’t zoom in so close that observers can’t understand what the food is.

 Blurry photos are caused by a camera shake.
 Solutions include:

-- Hold your camera more constant avoid shaking.
+Hold your camera more constant and avoid shaking.

-- Use a faster shutter speed, which will opening up your aperture or moving to an area with more light, or 4) raise your ISO to decrease the amount of light required..
+Use a faster shutter speed, which will open up your aperture or move to an area with more light, or 4) raise your ISO to decrease the amount of light required…

 Your colors aren’t true to life

-- When you’re editing your photos, if your plate of food looks so blue, yellow shady, pink, green, or containing more colors, use lightroom or photoshop software for adjusting the white balance tool to fix it!
+when you’re editing your photos, if your plate of food looks so blue, yellow shady, pink, green, or contains more colors, use Lightroom or photoshop software for adjusting the white balance tool to fix it!
 Colors come quickly when the white balance is set properly.

-- Professional food photographers use 50mm 35mm, 100mm lenses & which allows them to zoom their photo and gives a good depth of field to highlight the subject of the photo.
+Professional food photographers use 50 mm 35 mm, and 100 mm lenses & which allows them to zoom their photos and gives a good depth of field to highlight the subject of the photo.
 Then they use photography software to pinch the contrast, levels, brightness, & sharpness of their photos.
-Sometimes rare little edits can make a photo pop.
+Sometimes, rare little edits can make a photo pop.